jseyfried/GBArs/README.md

     > A hackable text editor

     This is quite a decent source code editor and it's what I'm currently using to develop GBArs.
-For this project here it at least recommend using these packages:
+For this project here I at least recommend using these packages:

     - `editorconfig` for tab settings and what not.
     - `language-rust` for Rust language support.